 The best advice we can give you when answering the ‘who does what’ question is be realistic when considering what your locations or franchisees can and will do.
 Recently we have been setting up ‘trial portals’ to help brands test the self-service portal model and gain the confidence to invest in this direction.

 In conclusion, moving a decent chunk of your local marketing over to a portal based self-service model saves marketing teams enormous time, while locations will be delighted with the speed at which they can get things done.
 But you’ll need to inspire and motivate them regularly, and continue to support them in the more technical areas such as the digital marketing – where new local marketing automation apps will be your best friend to maximise efficiency.
-For an overview of the solutions available check out our recent eBook - 6 Game Changing Marketing Apps for Multi-Location Brands.

 At Brand Machine we work with over 30 clients across a number of different industry categories and are more than happy to assist you to develop your local marketing strategy and how you can best utilise technology to enable it.
 Simply contact us for an obligation free discussion.